About Wyndlair Puppies:

 Picking A Puppy

 We are often asked how we handle picking puppies in a litter.
 The answer can be complex, since every litter is different.
-Not only does every litter vary in size, color and gender, but what we as breeders are looking for in each litter varies as well.
+Not only does every litter vary in size, color and gender, but also what we as breeders are looking for from the breeding.
 Additionally, our reservation list will have families with different preferences anxiously awaiting their perfect puppy.
 We always remind people looking for a Collie puppy that the more open they are on gender and coat colors, the more options we can give them to select from.
-Most times, however, a family has a very specific request for their next perfect puppy, and many times there is only one or two available that fit the bill.
+Most times, however, families have a very specific idea for their next perfect puppy, and many times there is only one or two available that fit the bill.

 We only do a breeding if we are looking to add something to our breeding program and bloodline.
 That is often something with a specific set of traits or breed virtues…and not always the “pick of the litter.”
-We pick the puppy that we feel makes the biggest addition to our program.
+We pick the puppy that we feel could make the most valuable contribution to our program.
 If we have any partner breeders interested in a puppy, they are next in line.
 We collaborate with a few breeders – in the United States and internationally - to insure our breed continues to move forward.
 Because we rarely agree to sell puppies as show prospects, we are able to make the rest of our puppies available to committed Collie lovers looking to add world class Collie to their family.
 The criteria they specify in the application helps us match most puppies to the right families.
-When there are multiple puppies available, we try to give families the most options possible, however we do reserve the right to select the specific puppy that fulfills the requirements the buyer specified in their application.
+When there are multiple puppies available, we try to give families the most options possible, however we will give families preference by the order that their deposit was received.
+Additionally, we do reserve the right to select the specific puppy that fulfills the requirements the buyer specified in their application.
 No buyer is obligated to take a puppy they decide against - even if it matches the criteria requested in the application.
-All buyers have the option to wait for a puppy in another litter or have their deposit refunded.
+In that instance, buyers have the option to wait for a puppy in another litter or have their deposit refunded.

 Collie Health Guarantee: